 What to Expect From Appointments

-The preferred initial contact with AU ECTT is through SCS where a psychological assessment will be completed.
-Students should call SCS (844.5123) to schedule an initial intake appointment.
-Students seen initially through other AU ECTT providers will be referred to SCS for a psychological assessment.
+The preferred initial contact with AU ECTT is through SCPS where a psychological assessment will be completed.
+Students should call SCPS (844.5123) to schedule an initial intake appointment.
+Students seen initially through other AU ECTT providers will be referred to SCPS for a psychological assessment.

 When meeting with a member of AU ECTT, students can expect the following: